btrplace/sandbox/README.md

 This web application allows to simply test the behavior of BtrPlace.
 It first generate a sample configuration.
-The user can then write some placement constraints and check BtrPlace fix the configuration when it is stated as notviable.
+The user can then write some placement constraints and check BtrPlace fix the configuration when it is stated as not viable.

 - author: Fabien Hermenier
 - contact: fabien.hermenier@gmail.com